To be is to do: Jean-Paul Sartre (French philosopher)

 In later years, the strict Behaviourist perspective morphed into a number of Cognitive schools including Cognitive Behavioural (CBT), Rational Emotive Behavioural Therapy (REBT) and Schema therapy.
 A special case to consider here was Eye Movement De-sensitisation and Reprocessing (EMDR).
 This emerged at the end of the twentieth century.

 Even more recently, the ‘black box’ of our inner experience has been laid more bare by advances in neuro-science.
 This spawned a set of sophisticated therapies integrating body, mind, relationships and meaning-making.
 You will see my references to this in other pages concerned with the work of Allan Schore, Dan Siegel, Bessel van der Kolk, and Stephen Porges, among others.
 This work has emerged after the Second World War.
-Because of the psychological problems created by persistent exposure to warfare, the doctors made something of a come-back.
+Because of the psychological problems created by persistent exposure to warfare, medical doctors made something of a come-back.
 The First World War notion of ‘shellshock’ was moved, slowly and surely, towards the concept of trauma and Post Traumatic Stress Disorder (PTSD).
 This only added to the growing profusion of treatments.
 In time we could train and practise in:

 Trauma Incident Reduction (TIR)